bbotond90/CodeHelpers/README.md

 There is a logger that you can disable on any level, and you can have multiple instances of it.

 And there is a C# kind of Linq.Where in 2 versions.
-One of them is returns a list of index, the other one returns a list of matched item.
+One of them returns a list of index, the other one returns a list of matched item.

 More is coming.